National Library of Scotland

 The film follows a Scottish Rangers supporter and an Irish Celtic supporter.
 They find unexpected common ground on a bus ride home through their shared linguistic heritage.

-The screening of 'Le Chéile' will be bookended by a selection of other Gaelic and Irish short films.
+The screening of 'Le Chéile' will be bookended by a selection of other Gaelic and Irish short films, including the groundbreaking Gaelic/Irish rap 'Meas Mór' celebrating language, culture and friendship.
 The event will conclude with a Q&A session with the film's writer and director, Róise Nic an Bheatha.

 Please note: The event discussion will be primarily in English, with films shown in Gaelic and Irish with English subtitles.